-- 3.9.1 No bodywork situated between 50mm and 330mm forward of the rear wheel centre line, and which is more than 75mm from the car centre line, may be more than 600mm above the reference plane. - 3.9.2 No bodywork situated between 50mm forward of the rear wheel centre line and 150mm behind the rear wheel centre line, and which is between 75mm and 355mm from the car centre line, may be located between 400mm and 730mm above the reference plane.
+- 3.9.1 No bodywork situated between 50mm and 330mm forward of the rear wheel centre line may be more than 730mm above the reference plane. - 3.9.2 No bodywork situated between 50mm forward of the rear wheel centre line and 150mm behind the rear wheel centre line, and which is between 75mm and 355mm from the car centre line, may be located between 400mm and 730mm above the reference plane.

-3.10 Height behind the rear wheel centre line:
+3.10 Bodywork behind the rear wheel centre line: